Please use the menu below to navigate to any article section:

 Stay in the know.
 Subscribe to our property commentary newsletter.

-If you’re looking to buy, you’ll be pleased to know that you can get more bang for your buck in Brisbane compared to Sydney and Melbourne, and according to the latest ANZ Bank forecast, Brisbane house prices will rise another 16% through the remainder of the year before slowing to 8% in 2022.
+If you’re looking to buy, you’ll be pleased to know that you can get more bang for your buck in Brisbane compared to Sydney and Melbourne, and according to the latest Domain data, prices are only going to nudge higher over the final quarter of the year.

 Currently, the most expensive suburb in Brisbane is Teneriffe.

-With few houses in this inner city location, the median house price comes in at a whopping $2,390,000.
+With few houses in this inner city location, the median house price comes in at a whopping $2.45 million.

 Despite being an industrial town in the past, the proximity to the city and riverside views has made it ideal for affluent, young Australians.